USEPA/e-manifest/docs/src/Services/Site/site-search.md

 }
 ```

-note, `"pageNumber"` is optional and defaults to 1
+note, `pageNumber"` is optional and defaults to 1

 ### Valid state code and name